hail-is/hail/python/hail/docs/operators.rst

         5 * 3
         15

  - ``/`` -- Divide left operand by the right one.
-Always results in a Double.
+Always results in a Float64.

     .. code-block:: text
         :emphasize-lines: 2